fleetdm/fleet/handbook/company/software-engineer-windows.md

 ### You can "talk the talk":

 - 💭 3-5 years' of experience in backend/SaaS development.
-- 💭 1-2 years' of experience interfacing with windows systems and microsoft protocols.
+- 💭 1-2 years' of experience interfacing with Windows systems and Microsoft protocols.
 - 🦉 Proficient in backend development.
 You practice OOP design and are comfortable in a lean software development environment.

 ## Why should you join us? 🛸